Child & Spousal Support Lawyers in Salem

 Experienced & Compassionate Legal Advocates

 Few things are as draining and heartbreaking as divorce when there are children involved.
-Not only is this a monumental emotional upheaval, it often brings out the worst in people when it comes to their finances.
-Even if your ex-spouse is as amicable can be, the divorce process can irritate and expel harbored feelings of resentment, bitterness, and anger between 2 people who once loved each other.
+Not only is this a monumental emotional upheaval, but it also often brings out the worst in people when it comes to their finances.
+Even if your ex-spouse is as amicable as can be, the divorce process can irritate and expel harbored feelings of resentment, bitterness, and anger between 2 people who once loved each other.
 Combating these complications is essential to ensure you and your children’s future is secure, and our Salem child and spousal support attorneys of Pacific Cascade Legal can help.

 How Is Child Support Calculated in Oregon?